fatedier/frp/README.md

 ### Client Admin UI

-The Client Admin UI helps you check and manage frpc's configuration.
+The Client Admin UI helps you check and manage frpc's configuration and proxies.

 Configure an address for admin UI to enable this feature: